Almond cookies

 - 1/2 cup cornstarch or rice flour

-- 2 cups almonds, chopped (toasted too, as an option)
+- 1 cup almonds, chopped (toasted too, as an option)

-1. Beat the butter and sugar till light and fluffy; incorporate the flour and cornstarch.
-Add the chopped almonds.
+1. Beat the butter and 1 cup of sugar till light and fluffy; incorporate the flour and cornstarch until the dough is thick and holds together; add the chopped almonds.
 Refrigerate for 30 minutes.

 2. Roll out and cut with a cookie cutter; bake in a preheated 350F oven for 15 minutes or until light golden in color.
 Cool and serve.